-The Colombian Presbyterian Church (IPC) has courageously spoken out against the violence that is endemic in Colombia today.
-For this stand its members have endured arbitrary arrest and death threats.
-Responding to these attacks against the IPC, the Presbyterian Peace Fellowship stands with our Colombian sisters and brothers.
-Please consider joining us in this work.
+The Colombian Presbyterian Church (IPC) has courageously spoken out time and again against the violence that is endemic in Colombia today and systemically works for holistic nonviolent alternatives to a violent way of life.
+For this faith-rooted stance, its members have endured arbitrary arrest and death threats.
+Responding to these attacks against our IPC partners, the Presbyterian Peace Fellowship stands with our Colombian sisters and brothers.
+Please consider joining us in this important work.

 Nonviolent accompaniers serve in Colombia in pairs for a month at a time, living in solidarity with our sisters and brothers in Colombia.

 Formerly the “School of Americas,” WHINSEC has become a symbol of human rights violations in Latin America.